-The seminar papers must be written in English, comprising a maximum of 10 pages (12 pt, double spaced, excluding bibliography).
+The seminar papers must be written in English, comprising a maximum of 10 pages (12 pt, double spaced, excluding bibliography and appendix).
 In addition, a short abstract of about 150 words (key question, methodology and main results) has to be included.
-The papers should be analytical and critical, use the literature listed below as a starting point and develop a coherent argument, drawing own conclusions.
+The papers should be analytical and critical, place in the appendix the result/models from other papers or from yourself that you discuss and use the literature listed below as a starting point and develop a coherent argument, drawing own conclusions.
 The paper should go beyond a pure summary of existing literature.
 Note that many titles in the literature list are relevant beyond the topic under which they are listed.